vmware/vic/doc/design/upgrade.md

 ### Downgrade

-For any running VCH, VIC admin can downgrade existing VCH to an old version.
-(I assume this function is only used for upgrade roll back, we might not want to recommend downgrade for anything working well, then the downgrade scope will be same to upgrade versions)

 Verified docker-engine upgrade/downgrade, which works well between 1.11.2 and 1.12.
 The running container will be stopped after upgrade/downgrade, but is good to start again in new version.
 And all images and containers information is not lost.
-So from technical point of view, we should support same story.
+But think of the complexity to support version downgrade, we'll not go with this at this moment, unless there is explicity user requirement.

 ### Internet connection
 Internet connection is not required to upgrade/downgrade VCH, but newer version's binary should be available for vic-machine.

-## Implementation/Issues
+## Design/Implementation - Phase1

+This section described the first simple implementation of upgrade.
+After this phase, user could upgrade VCH appliance from build to build, as long as there is no metadata changes, which means no changes in guestinfo, key value store and image metadata.

+This code is already merged, and works for security patch update.

 ### Versioning